Certificate

 - Check the completeness of chain

-- Verify signature of certificate using issuer public key - Section 6.1.3 (a)(1)
+- Verify signature of certificate using issuer public key - Section 6.1.3 (a)(1).
+If certificate has alternative signature, it is validated as well - according to tge ITU-T X509 (10/2019) Clause 7.2.2.

 - Check certificate validity by comparing

-dates with current date - Section 6.1.3 (a)(2) - Consult Revocation Authorities - Section 6.1.3 (a)(3)
+notBeforeandnotAfterdates with current date - Section 6.1.3 (a)(2) - Consult Revocation Authorities - Section 6.1.3 (a)(3)

 - if OCSP is available, then do the OCSP check